Carreau/SPQR/readme.md

 ## Roman empire backward compatibility

-**S**till **P**artially **Q**uompatible with **R**oman empire allow you to deals with
+**S**till **P**artially **Q**uompatible with **R**oman empire allow you to
-numeral use a long time agom in the BF times (BF as Before Fortran).
+deals with numeral use a long time ago in the BF times (BF as Before Fortran).
 As you all know the necessity for quick iteration in as for long been a goal in scientific community, as well a reproducibility and backward compatibility.
 Now you can quickly achieve the efficiency you had to engrave number on you marble tablet calculator from the comfort of your QWERTY keyboard, and replicate studies made at the time of Neron, Ceasar.

 > Tu quoque mi fili